-I’ll never forget the exciting and terrifying feeling of having my work published for the first time.
-Seeing my words in print in my high school’s newspaper felt like the world opened up to me.
-It was a beautiful feeling; one of my best high school memories.
-But I guess nothing good lasts forever, because slowly enough, the same self-doubt I felt when speaking started to creep into my writing.
-I remember my English teacher begging me to turn in my Huckleberry Finn essay that I worked on the whole week, to no avail.
+I’ll never forget the terrifying but incredible feeling of having my work published for the first time in my high school’s newspaper.
+Seeing my words in print truly felt like the world opened up to me.
+But slowly enough, the same self-doubt I felt when speaking started to creep into my writing.
+I remember the first time I was directly confronted with my own debilitating self-criticism, speechless and ashamed as my English teacher begged me to turn in an essay that I had spent so many of my nights writing.
 He tried to reassure me that it was ok, but it didn’t matter — words were too important to me, and I couldn’t allow myself to deem as finished something I felt was incomplete.
-Instead of being proud of something I worked so hard on, all I could think about was what wasn’t on the page, or what was inadequate.
+Instead of being proud of something I worked so hard on, all I could think about was what was inadequate.

 By the time I got to college, writing essays — especially English essays — became a form of torture for me.
-I pored over every sentence, tormented by every word and idea both written and unwritten.
+I pored over every sentence, tormented by every word and thought both written and unwritten.
 Nights before deadlines I would find myself especially consumed by my own impossible standards and crippling self-criticism.
 I’d frantically beg my professors for extensions despite hitting the word count before the deadline, unable to just let go.
-Towards the end of my college career, I stopped writing about literature altogether.
-I stuck to more straightforward topics because I couldn’t bring myself to face the same anguish again.
+Towards the end of my college career, I all but stopped writing about literature altogether.
+I couldn’t bring myself to face the same anguish again.
 To my shame, I succumbed to my intrusive thoughts: that nothing was better than something less than perfect.